sindresorhus/figures/readme.md

 import figures, {replaceSymbols, mainSymbols, fallbackSymbols} from 'figures';

 console.log(figures.tick);
-// On terminals with Unicode symbols:  ✔︎
+// On terminals with Unicode symbols:  ✔
 // On other terminals:                 √

 console.log(mainSymbols.tick);
-// On all terminals:  ✔︎
+// On all terminals:  ✔

 console.log(fallbackSymbols.tick);
 // On all terminals:  √

-console.log(replaceSymbols('✔︎ check'));
+console.log(replaceSymbols('✔ check'));
-// On terminals with Unicode symbols:  ✔︎ check
+// On terminals with Unicode symbols:  ✔ check
 // On other terminals:                 √ check
 ```